ecosur-sistemas-complejos/MultiGame/README.txt

         and playing the games.
         1. Click on the "file" security realm.
         2. Click on manage existing users.
-        3. Add a user with the group admin, the username you want and the password.
+        3. Add a user with the group MultiGame, the username you want and the password.

     Note:  security can be modified within the build to work with any other JAAS components available on the Server.
 The "j2ee" user is required for the